MatthewLane412/stock-analysis/README.md

 # Beating the Stock Market

 ## Overview of Project
 The purpose of this analysis is to help Steve with an analysis of energy stocks, specifically "DAQO New Energy Corp (DQ).
-Steve's parent invested all their money into DQ.
+Steve's parents invested all their money into DQ.
 Steve is worried about his parents not diversifying, and how the stock has performed historically.
 To start this project Steve provided a spreadsheet of clean energy stocks to dig into.

 Key metrics Steve is looking for include:
 - Total Daily Volumne